 Besides awards, Fearless also became the best-selling album of 2009, selling over 6.95 million copies in the United States alone.
 It gave Swift, who was 20 years old at the time of the album's release, the distinction of being the youngest artist in history to have the year’s best-selling album.

-Fearless was also an international success, achieving multi-platinum status in six countries.
+The original Fearless was an international success, achieving multi-platinum status in six countries.
 Besides the two songs previously mentioned, tracks like "Fearless," "Fifteen," "Hey Stephen," and "White Horse" perfectly encapsulate the excitement and anxieties of being a teenager.
-Also, with Mother's Day coming up, we recommend playing Swift's song "Best Day" for your beloved mom.
+Also, whenever it's Mother's Day, we recommend playing Swift's song "Best Day" for your beloved mom.
 We promise you it will make her cry.

+In 2021, Swift created Fearless (Taylor's Version).
+Compared to the 2008 version of the record, it has improved audio quality and even more tracks.
 The new Fearless includes updated versions of every song on Fearless Platinum Edition, plus standalone single “Today Was a Fairytale” from the 2010 movie Valentine's Day.
-There are also six songs she cut from the original album.
+There are also six songs Swift cut from the original album.

 3. folklore (2020)